questsin/cheats/certifications/TMF.1.Framworx.md

 tmf primary objective = standardize;

 # Goals =
-- By providing ways to minimize `cost`, `time` and `risk` of improving the planning and operation of these vital aspects of delivering `value` to customers
+- By providing ways to `minimize` `cost`, `time` and `risk` of improving the planning and operation of these vital aspects of delivering `value` to customers
-- Leaving each enterprise more scope and more resources, and the necessary agility, to tackle the `differentiation` of their `offerings`
+- Leaving each enterprise more `scope` and more resources, and the necessary agility, to tackle the `differentiation` of their `offerings`
-- enable deployment of new services and products
+- `enable` deployment of new services and products
-- provide a common point of reference
+- provide a `common point of reference`
-- accelerate realization of benefits;
+- accelerate `realization of benefits`;

 Goals (minimize) =  By providing ways to  `cost`, `time` and `risk` of improving the planning and operation of these vital aspects of delivering `value` to customers;
-Goals (focus) = Leaving each enterprise more scope and more resources, and the necessary agility, to tackle the `differentiation` of their `offerings`;
+Goals (differentiation) = Leaving each enterprise more scope and more resources, and the necessary agility, to tackle the `differentiation` of their `offerings`;
-Goals (enable) = enable deployment of new services and products;
+Goals (new) = enable deployment of `new` services and products;
-Goals (provide) = provide a common point of reference;
+Goals (common) = provide a common point of reference;
-Goals (accelerate) =accelerate realization of benefits;
+Goals (realization) =accelerate realization of benefits;

 # Frameworx and Best Practices =
 - Can be used to create `value`